Alzheimer's Disease Cellular Model for Diagnostic and Therapeutic Development Methods

 - The Synthesis of 20-fluoroarachidonic Acid and 19-fluoroarachidonic Acid With the Correct Stereochemistry for the Characterization of Inflammation Associated with Alzheimer’s Disease and HIV-1 Neurocognitive Disorders

-- Fluorescent Amyloid Binding Agents for Diagnosis of Alzheimer's Disease
+- Lead Compounds for Diagnosis and Therapy of Alzheimer's Disease